Locations

 Adding a Warehouse

-If you have a warehouse attached to a Location, or would like to edit an existing warehouse, you can follow the instructions below.
-This is optional since a warehouse isn’t always needed and the location itself can act as the main warehouse.
+If a warehouse is linked to a Location, or you want to edit an existing warehouse, you can follow the steps below.
+This is optional, as a warehouse isn’t always required; the location can serve as the main warehouse.

 Complete the fields as follows: